rust-lang/rust-wiki-backup/Note-Building-Rust-Before-0.8-on-Windows-Systems.md

 ### Patch for `WSAPOLLFD`

-If you receive errors regarding WSAPOLLFD (haha, you will!) you must patch `/mingw/include/winsock2.h` by inserting the following at line 915:
+If you receive errors regarding WSAPOLLFD (recently, you may not) you must patch `/mingw/include/winsock2.h` by inserting the following at line 915:

     typedef struct pollfd {
       SOCKET fd;